Nicola & Aurélia

 GR20 trips

-There are many different versions of the GR20 available and one of the most important things to consider with your project is to make sure that you choose the right version for you and see whether you'd like a guided, self-guided, authentic or comfort version.
+There are many different versions of the GR20 available and one of the most important things to consider with your trek is to make sure that you choose the right version for you and see whether you'd like a guided, self-guided, authentic or comfort version of the hike.

 This will depend on what you really want to do and what you want to include in your trip.
 If you’d like a guide and luggage transfers, then it is always worth asking a local agency what they can offer you.
 It’s also more convenient if you don’t want to have to make the bookings by phone or by email in French.
 Europe Active is a Corsican agency dedicated to trekking and hiking holidays.

-If you’re a great adventurer and really want to build this project from scratch and plan every single detail, then we recommend that you plan your GR20 by yourself.
-However, if you’re stuck with something, don’t hesitate to contact a local agency or the PNRC.
-They’ll be happy to help you with your project.
+If you’re a real adventurer and really want to build this project from scratch and plan every single detail, then we recommend that you plan your GR20 by yourself.
+However, if you’re stuck with something, don’t hesitate to contact a local agency or the PNRC to book refuges.
+The refuges require booking in advance.

 There are many local guides in Corsica, with an AEM qualification delivered from the French state.
 If you wish to go on a guided trip, note that this qualification is compulsory.
 Most guides speak French, Corsican and Italian.
 Not many speak German and English and if they do, make sure to book your trip early with them or to book your trip with a local agency, who hires English-speaking guides.